-But God said to Moses: “my servant Caleb has a different spirit and follows me wholeheartedly” and gave Caleb the promise that he would own all the land he had seen as a spy (Numbers 14:11–24).
-Then the Lord pronounced a sentence against those who distrusted: “because all these men who have seen My glory and the signs which I did in Egypt and in the wilderness, and have put Me to the test now these ten times, and have not heeded My voice, they certainly shall not see the land of which I swore to their fathers, nor shall any of those who rejected Me see it” (v.22-23).
-And the Lord added, “Not one of you will enter the land I swore with uplifted hand to make your home, except Caleb son of Jephunneh and Joshua son of Nun” (V. 29-30).
+Then, God said to Moses: “my servant Caleb has a different spirit and follows me wholeheartedly” and gave Caleb the promise that he would own all the land he had seen as a spy (Numbers 14:11–24).
+And the Lord pronounced a sentence against those who distrusted: “because all these men who have seen My glory and the signs which I did in Egypt and in the wilderness, and have put Me to the test now these ten times, and have not heeded My voice, they certainly shall not see the land of which I swore to their fathers, nor shall any of those who rejected Me see it” (verses 22-23).
+And the Lord added, “Not one of you will enter the land I swore with uplifted hand to make your home, except Caleb son of Jephunneh and Joshua son of Nun” (verses 29-30).

 The Lord’s word came to pass.
 Forty years later, from all the congregation that left Egypt who were at least 20 years old at the Exodus, only Joshua and Caleb were allowed to enter and inherit the promised land.
 All the rest perished in the wilderness; their children entered the land.

 Caleb was 85 years old when he entered the land and was as strong in the Lord as he was when they left Egypt (Joshua 15:13–14).
 And according to God’s promise, he took the land of Hebron as his inheritance.
-Caleb drove out the three Anakites—Sheshai, Ahiman and Talmai, the sons of Anak from Hebron and later he fought against the people in Debir (Joshua 15:13–15).
+Caleb drove out the three Anakites—Sheshai, Ahiman and Talmai, the sons of Anak from Hebron and later he fought against the people in Debir (Verses 13–15).
 Caleb believed in the Lord and his trust was rewarded, this is how he found favor in God’s eyes.
-His story stands as a testimony of what the Lord does for His believing children.
+His story stands as a testimony of what the Lord does for those that believe in Him.